 - Labor Department's Expanded Overtime and Minimum Wage Coverage For Home Health Care Workers is RevisedSeptember 10, 2015Health Law Alert

 - May 1, 2015

 - April 22, 2015Health Law Alert

 - April 6, 2015Health Law Alert

-Mr. Bonnett continues to serve as a judge advocate in the Illinois Air National Guard, where he is assigned to the 183rd Air Component Operations Squadron, 183rd Air Operations Group, 183rd Fighter Wing, in Springfield, Illinois
+Major Bonnett continues to serve as a judge advocate in the Illinois Air National Guard, where he practices military operational law for the 183rd Air Component Operations Squadron in Springfield, Illinois.

 - Volunteer mock trial and moot court judge, St. Mary’s School of Law, San Antonio, Texas